-Mentoring makes a big difference: When kids enjoy a regular, positive activity with an adult over the course of a year, those kids are 46% less likely to begin using drugs, 27% less likely to begin using alcohol, and 50% less likely to skip school.
-This decreases drug-related suspensions, drug-related crime, and the number of babies born drug-affected.
+Mentoring makes a big difference: When kids enjoy a regular, positive activity with an adult over the course of a year, those kids are more likely to enroll in and graduate from college, more likely to participate in sports, and more likely to volunteer in the community.
+They are also 52 percent less likely than their peers to skip school, 46 percent less likely to start using drugs, and 27 percent less likely to begin drinking alcohol.
+All this results in less drug-related suspensions, drug-related crime, and the number of babies born who are drug-affected.

 Youth mentors are desperately needed to provide companionship and guidance to at-risk children.
 Family tragedy, divorce, and financial problems can leave a child lonely and longing for adult support.
 These children need help with their school work, a listening ear, and unwavering encouragement.
 Unfortunately, school teachers in crowded classrooms have little time to give individual attention.
 School counselors are busy too, and most high school students receive less than three hours of career guidance during their four years of high school.
 There are sixteen million at-risk young people who need mentors; by volunteering as a youth mentor you can help one of them have a better life.

 Children guided by a successful role model are more likely to improve their academic performance, through better decision-making skills, self-confidence, and sense of belonging.
 Youth in mentoring programs tend to have better relationships with parents, teachers, and peers.
 They are also more likely to attend and graduate from college.

 Youth mentors help children set goals, solve problems, and make good choices.
 A mentor never takes the place of a parent — a mentor simply provides a positive role model for the at-risk child.
 Simple activities such as reading together, playing games, shooting some hoops, going to museums, and doing homework can mean the world to a young person eager for guidance.